 It turns out that nutrition and mental health are more closely connected than you might expect.
 A large number of epidemiological studies have suggested a relationship between diet and mental illness.
-Plus, a growing body of research shows an association between poor nutrition and common mental health disorders, such as depression and anxiety.
+Plus, a growing body of research shows an association between poor nutrition and common mental disorders, such as depression and anxiety.
 It’s becoming ever clearer that your diet can affect your mood, your ability to learn, and your capacity to remember what you’ve learned.
 And this is true not just in early stages of brain development, but throughout your entire life.

-In nutritional psychiatry, a relatively new medical sub-specialty, there’s a focus on dietary interventions and recommendations to prevent and treat common mental disorders.
+Nutritional psychiatry, a relatively new medical subspecialty, focuses on dietary interventions and recommendations to prevent and treat common mental disorders.

 Nutritional psychiatry emphasizes the link between nutrition and mental health.
 It’s typically used alongside behavioral and lifestyle interventions, talk therapy, and sometimes also medications, to make the most positive, sustainable impact.

 How Nutrition Impacts Your Brain

-Your brain requires a constant supply of fuel to function optimally — actually, to function at all.
-That “fuel” comes from the foods you eat — and what’s in the food makes all the difference.
+“Fuel” for your body comes from the foods that you eat — and choosing the right fuel can make all the difference.
 Both the structure and function What you eat directly affects the structure and function of your brain and, ultimately, your mood.
 When it comes to addressing mental health, it’s important to examine “your brain on food.”
 It turns out that the adage “you are what you eat” extends to your mental and emotional experience — not just your physical body.